 The above data is only based on reported accidents and sadly many people choose to suffer in silence without reporting their injuries.
 In addition, many are missing out on support and compensation they could receive.
-If you have suffered an accident, you can speak to our team for no obligation advice, on a no win no fee basis.
-Make an accident at work claim today.
+If you have suffered an accident, you can speak to our no win no fee solicitors today for no obligation advice on your claim.

 Sources / methodology

 All data is based on the “Reporting of Injuries, Diseases and Dangerous Occurrence Regulations reported Injuries by country, region, and unitary or local authority” by the Health and Safety Executive.